 - The 2nd law of thermodynamics: Simply put, this law states that, as energy is transferred, more and more of it is wasted.
 What this means for our universe is that it is running out of usable energy and will eventually end in heat death.
 If the universe were eternal in the past, this “death” would have already occurred.
 If the amount of time in the past were infinite, we would have run out of energy by now according to the 2nd law of thermodynamics.
 Therefore, the universe is not eternal in the past, but had a beginning.

 Cosmic fine-tuning: Science supports the teleological argument for God’s existence.
 That is, science provides evidence that our universe is inconceivably fine-tuned for our existence.
-We have identified dozens of fundamental constants in our universe that, if slightly altered, would make life impossible.
+We have identified a number of fundamental constants in our universe that, if slightly altered, would make life impossible.
 What is the explanation of these initial conditions?
 One formulation of the teleological argument suggests that there are really only three; chance, necessity or design.
 Again, space does not permit a full treatment of this argument, but here is a brief overview:

 - The fine-tuning of the universe is due either to physical necessity, chance or design.